-The Master of Public Administration (MPA) program at Kentucky State University offers specializations in human resource management, international administration and development, management information systems and non-profit management.
-All students complete coursework in areas including personnel assessment, human resource law and community planning.
-Managerial computer applications, public sector economics and government agency budgeting could also be discussed.
-Students complete an internship as well.
+The Master of Public Administration (MPA) program at Kentucky State University offers specializations in human resource management, international development, management information systems and non-profit administration.
+All students complete coursework in areas including managerial computer applications, public sector economics and government agency budgeting.

 University of Louisville

 The University of Louisville is a large urban university housing the Raymond A. Kent School of Social Work and the School of Arts and Sciences' Department of Urban and Public Affairs.
 With degree programs and specializations at the bachelor's, master's and doctoral levels, students can prepare for state licensure through programs approved by the Council on Social Work Education.
 The National Association of Schools of Public Affairs and Administration accredit the school's public administration programs.